luan30092000/web-scrapping/README.md

 # STAT260 - Web Scrapping Project

 ## Requirement:
-Because every website have a different build structure, in this particular report, we will scrap data from [Trustpilot](https://ca.trustpilot.com/review/www.apple.com)
+Because every website have a different build structure, in this particular report, I will scrap data from [Trustpilot](https://ca.trustpilot.com/review/www.apple.com)
 Quick knowledge about HTML, each HTML element will be associated with a class, id, element tag,. . .
-So we will use those to distinct and extract the element that we want.
+So I will use those to distinct and extract the element that I want.
-To be more efficient, we will use element selector gadget, you can read more about the usage instruction in the website.
+To be more efficient, I will use element selector gadget, you can read more about the usage instruction in the website.
-We will also use these R packages: tidyverse, rvest, stringr, lubridate.
+I will also use these R packages: tidyverse, rvest, stringr, lubridate.
 Detail of the packages is in the below

 ## Outline steps:
 1. Find the number of the last page